VladimirNeri/Liri-Node-App/README.md

 3. To make this work Liri takes in the following commands (see samples below):

 # concert-this
+Upcoming concerts by band.
 <p>
     <img src="https://raw.githubusercontent.com/obscura101/Liri-Node-App/master/Images/Concert-This.png" width="1000"/>

 </p>

 # spotify-this-song
+Choose a song and Spotify will search it.
 <p>
     <img src="https://raw.githubusercontent.com/obscura101/Liri-Node-App/master/Images/spotify-this-song.png" width="1000"/>

 </p>

 # movie-this
+Retrieve movie information from the OMDB API.
 <p>
     <img src="https://raw.githubusercontent.com/obscura101/Liri-Node-App/master/Images/Movie-this.png" width="1000"/>

 </p>

 # do-what-it-says
+This is a call from an internal random.txt package that Spotify will run.
+In this example Spotify will search "I want it That Way."
 <p>
     <img src="https://raw.githubusercontent.com/obscura101/Liri-Node-App/master/Images/do-what-it-says.png" width="1000"/>

 </p>

 # default-to
 If no search criteria is provided, the Spotify search defaults to the popular 90s hit "The Sign" by Ace of Bass.

 <p>
     <img src="https://github.com/obscura101/Liri-Node-App/blob/master/Images/default-to.png" width="1000"/>